 How to get access to the SEPA Validation.Portal

-A user-license allows the testing of an unlimited amount of XML data sets until December 31st 2014.
-The cost of this user-licence amounts to 1000 €.
+A limited one year usage license allows the manual testing of an unlimited number of XML files.
+The yearly license fee amounts to 800 €.

 Download the SEPA-Orderform and send it back to us.
 You will receive a confirmation of the processing of your order containing your access data to the SEPA Validation.Portal right afterwards.